Bathala: Creation myth

 These creation myths refer to what is known by theologians as a "second creation".
 This conception presupposes a pre-existing matter or substratum out of which the Earth was made.
 In Philippine mythologies, struggle between two hostile forces is a common theme in the formation of the earth; hence, the existence of the Land Breeze.
 It is always subsequently followed by the creation or appearance of the first man and woman in contrast to the animals that precede them.
 According to Andres San Nicolas (1624), the Sambal people, an ethnic group closely related to the Tagalogs, particularly those in Tanay, Rizal, "did not doubt the fact of there having been in its time a creation of man, but they believed that the first one had emerged from a bamboo joint and his wife out of another, under very ridiculous and stupid circumstances."
-According to William Marsden (1784), the ancient Tagalogs believed that the first man and woman were produced from a bamboo pole which burst in the island of Sumatra, an they quarreled about their marriage.
+According to William Marsden (1784), the ancient Tagalogs believed that the first man and woman were produced from a bamboo pole which burst in the island of Sumatra, and they quarreled about their marriage.
 A paper by Catalina Villaruz, written in about 1920 and now in the H. Otley Beyer manuscript collection, reports that the Southern Luzon Tagalogs believed that the first man started his life inside a bamboo pole.
 He grew, the bamboo cracked, and out he came.
 The same story is told of the first woman, and once out of the cane they looked at each other, fell in love, and married.
 A Tagalog euphemism for a child born out of wedlock is "putok sa buho" ("one who burst out of a bamboo") – an evident carryover from the times when the myth was held as gospel of truth.
 According to Nick Joaquin [Alamanac for Manileño (1979)] "The man wooed the woman but the woman was shy, illusive, and stubbornly coy.
 Becoming impatient, God [i.e. Bathala] started violent earthquake, which flung the woman into the man’s arm.
 Only thus were they married and the earth populated".